FREQUENTLY ASKED QUESTIONS

 Where should our session take place?

 Your session can take place almost anywhere within 30 miles of Westfield (and further for a travel fee) but I can always give suggestions.
-Often, famillies will use their own home, back yard or nearby park.
-When you book your session, you will receive information on what to wear and location recommendations.
+Often, familles will use their own home, back yard or nearby park.

 How do we handle inclement weather for our session?